-Scheduling a Computer-based Exam
+Scheduling a computer-based Exam

-After the application has been approved, and the exam registration fee has been paid, the candidate will receive two e-mails with logon information and instructions on how to schedule his or her exam at a testing center.
+After the application has been approved, and the exam registration fee has been paid, the candidate will receive an e-mail including their contact ID and a voucher code and instructions on how to schedule their exam at a testing center.
 Exams must be scheduled at least 24 hours in advance.